mainmatter/trash-in-treasure-out/text.md

 }
 ```

-Nothing too surprising.
-The `send_post_request` helper function sends a HTTP
+Nothing too surprising. `http_client` sets up a [`reqwest`] HTTP client, and
-POST request to our server, given the path (`"/origin"`) and the body
+the `send_post_request` helper function sends a POST request to our server,
-(`"Amsterdam"`).
-Now, let's give it a spin.
-In one terminal window,
+given the path (`"/origin"`) and the body (`"Amsterdam"`).
+Now, let's give it a
-we start the server, and we'll run the tests in a separate terminal window:
+spin.
+In one terminal window, we start the server, and we'll run the tests in a
+separate terminal window:

 ```bash
 // start server